-Wage data are available by occupation for the Nation, regions, states, and many metropolitan areas.
-Wage data by area and occupation are from the National Compensation Survey, Occupational Employment Statistics Survey, or the Current Population Survey.
+Wage data are available by occupation for the nation, regions, states, and many metropolitan areas.
+Wage data by area and occupation are from the National Compensation Survey, Occupational Employment and Wage Statistics Survey, or the Current Population Survey.
 See Wages by Area and Occupation to determine which information suits your needs.

 More information: Wages by Area and Occupation.

-This program provides data on illnesses and injuries on the job and data on worker fatalities, by occupation and by other worker characteristics.
+This program provides data on nonfatal illnesses and injuries on the job and on worker fatalities by occupation and other worker characteristics.

-This program provides estimates of the labor market 10 years into the future and other career information.
+This program provides projections of the labor market 10 years into the future and other career information.

 BLS data on workers with hourly earnings at or below the prevailing federal minimum wage are described on the Overview of BLS Data on Minimum Wage Workers page.